asim-shrestha/portolio-tracker/README.md

     > sudo docker-compose up
     Travel to http://localhost:8080/ in your web browser Register a new account or use the sample account below.
 (Sample account contains data)

 ## Sample account:
     Email: test@sfu.ca
     Password: 123456

-## Future plans
+## Demo CSV Integration:
-- Ability to import a CSV file of their stock data
+- Sample CSV file (sample_file.csv) is included and located at the root of this project.
-- More options for how the user wants to display their data
-- Other undecided features
+- Click "Import CSV" from Dashboard to test

 ## Notes
 - If you ever get a "Error: Request failed with status code 400" in the dashboard page, this is beacuse our IEX account is getting too many requests.
 You probably just need to wait a couple of seconds before hitting refresh.